What Is a Content Relevance Score? How It Works and Why It Matters

 Customer reviews in schema57.1 avg (n=10)53.1 avg (n=91)+4.0 pts

-JS rendering failure has the strongest negative correlation — sites where AI crawlers see a blank page score an average of 20.4/100.
-Schema.org and FAQ presence show the strongest positive correlations.
-Customer reviews show only a weak correlation with overall score (+4 points), though the small sample of sites with reviews (n=10) limits this conclusion.
+JS rendering failure has the strongest negative correlation - sites where AI crawlers see a blank page average 20.4/100 on Technical Health.
+Schema.org and FAQ presence correlate most strongly with higher TH.
+Customer reviews show a weak correlation with TH (+4 points), though the small sample of sites with reviews (n=10) limits that conclusion.

 Does Improving Your Score Actually Increase AI Citations?

 What does predict citations is content relevance.
-A page about diving equipment gets cited when someone asks about diving equipment — regardless of its readiness score.
+A page about diving equipment gets cited when someone asks about diving equipment - regardless of its technical readiness score.
 The 62x difference between same-topic and cross-topic citation rates dwarfs any signal from structural readiness.
+That finding is why Query Coverage, Content Depth, and Sub-Intent Coverage now carry 65% of the weight of the total score, and TH only 15%.

-I know this is an uncomfortable finding for someone who built a readiness scoring tool.
-But I'd rather tell you what I actually found than sell you a story.
-The full study is published — you can check the methodology yourself.
+We know this is an uncomfortable framing for anyone who built a technical SEO tool and expected the score to be the answer.
+We built that tool.
+We got the answer wrong.
+We would rather tell you what we actually found than sell you a story.
+The full study is published - you can check the methodology yourself.

 0-2912 (12%)17.6Critical - likely invisible to AI crawlers